Rxann/sparkmd/README.md

 # spark

 A lightweight and speedy MD renderer for the console

+## WIP